 Do I Need to Register My Podcast Name?

-You technically do not have to register your podcast name immediately with USPTO, but this would be a good idea.
+Technically, you do not have to register your podcast name immediately with USPTO, but this would be a good idea.

 If the name of your podcast is completely unique and original, you can add the common “™” symbol in small print at the end of your podcast’s title.
 This alerts other podcasters that the name is taken, but you will need to get the name approved by the USPTO.
 It is best to go ahead and do this at the very beginning.